transcelerate/ddf-home/overview.md

 <p></p>
 The SDR Reference Implementation enables the format of information from a digitized protocol and other sources to be standardized and stored centrally.
 This allows the information to be passed to systems through application programming interfaces (APIs) used for study execution and data collection and reused throughout the clinical development lifecycle.
 <p></p>
-In summary, DDF will combine data standards and a new technology to enable the flow of data across all systems involved in the design and execution of a clinical trial.
+In summary, DDF will combine data standards and a novel technology to enable the flow of data across all systems involved in the design and execution of a clinical trial.
 <p></p>
 </details>
 <p></p>